mkaczanowski/ds1820/README.md

 28-0000035f5e27  28-000004b58c5d  w1_bus_master1
 ```

 Note that the U-Boot configuration is tightly coupled with the BeagleBone Black official Debian image and likely won't be the same on other systems.
-I

 ## Building
 It's a standard CMake project, so everything should build smoothly.
 However dependencies such as `libmicrohttpd` or `sqlite3` must be installed manually (via apt).